APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Experiment

 On the large dataset, we further consider a variety of patches generated from other benchmarks, to evaluate the generality of {\toolname}.
 Recently, existing studies demonstrate that APR techniques may overfit Defects4J in terms of repairability \cite{durieux2019empirical,zhang2022program}.
-Thus, some other benchmarks have been conducted to evaluate the performance of APR techniques, such as Bugs.jar \cite{2018Saha}, IntroclassJava \cite{durieux2016introclassjava}, BEARS \cite{2019Madeiral} and QuixBugs \cite{lin2017quixbugs}, providing substantial patches on the large dataset.
+Thus, some other benchmarks have been \revise{applied} to evaluate the performance of APR techniques, such as Bugs.jar \cite{2018Saha}, IntroclassJava \cite{durieux2016introclassjava}, BEARS \cite{2019Madeiral} and QuixBugs \cite{lin2017quixbugs}, providing substantial patches on the large dataset.
 In this work, we consider a large patch dataset released by a recent study \cite{lin2021context} to investigate the generality of {\toolname}.
 The large patch dataset includes the labeled patches provided from RepairThemAll framework \cite{durieux2019empirical} and ManySStuBs4J \cite{karampatsis2020often}.
 In particular, RepairThemAll framework \cite{durieux2019empirical} contains 64,293 patches using 11 Java test-suite-based repair tools and 2,141 bugs from five diverse benchmarks.

-However, there exists an imbalanced dataset issue as over 98.6\%\footnote{The RepairThemAll Framework. \url{https://github.com/program-repair/RepairThemAll}, accessed August 2022} (63,393/64,293) of generated patches are actually labeled as incorrect.
-Recent studies have revealed that a well-balanced dataset is essential when investigating deep learning-based prediction techniques \cite{tian2020evaluating, ye2021automated}.
+\revise{However, Tian et al. \cite{tian2020evaluating} manually inspect the correctness of the patches from RepairThemAll\footnote{The RepairThemAll Framework. \url{https://github.com/program-repair/RepairThemAll}, accessed March 2023} and find 98.6\% of patches (63,393/64,293) are actually overfitting ones, resulting in an imbalanced dataset.} Recent studies have revealed that a well-balanced dataset is essential when investigating deep learning-based prediction techniques \cite{tian2020evaluating, ye2021automated}.
 To compensate the lack of correct patches, the large patch dataset then includes ManySStuBs4J \cite{karampatsis2020often}, which provides simple bug-fix changes mined from 1,000 popular open-source Java projects.
 The bug-fix changes are correct fix attempts of real-world bugs and thus are considered correct patches in our experiment.
 Finally, a large balanced patch dataset is built from the RepairThemAll framework and ManySStuBs4J by discarding duplicate patches and filtering the ones from small student-written programming assignments (e.g., IntroClassJava).
 The dataset involves all available patches generated on RepairThemAll framework and ManySStuBs4J, resulting in 49,694 patches after deduplication.

 Statistics on the two datasets are shown in Table \ref{tab:dataset}.
 Table \ref{tab:dataset} has two main rows representing the two datasets, each of which has three sub-rows.
 The first and second sub-rows list the two sources in the corresponding dataset.
 The third column lists the filtered patches used in our experiment from the two sources.
 We also present the number of correct, overfitting and total patches in the last three columns.